-Stroeve, a scientist at the National Snow and Ice Data Center, works with the longest sea ice satellite records, dating to 1978.
+Stroeve, a scientist at the National Snow and Ice Data Center (NSIDC), works with the longest sea ice satellite records, dating to 1978.
 The data come from the Scanning Multichannel Microwave Radiometer (SMMR) and the Special Sensor Microwave/Imager (SSM/I) instruments.
 Researchers can use these data to see how overall ice extent is changing around Antarctica.
 However, observing how pack ice and the MIZ are changing is more complicated, so Stroeve wanted to explore whether satellite data could help.

 Stroeve uses computer algorithms to sort ice types, distinguish land ice from sea ice, and identify errors.
 Pack ice is defined as ice covering at least 80 percent of the ocean surface; ice cover of less than 15 percent defines the MIZ.
 But parsing pack ice from the MIZ was tricky.
 “I noticed that the results depended on which algorithm you used,” she said.